Curriculum Director Career Guide

 What Is the Projected Job Growth?

-The BLS projects a 4% growth between the 2019 - 2029 period, which is slightly above the national average of 3%.
+The BLS projects a 4% growth from 2019 to 2029 period, which is slightly above the national average of 3%.
 That translates to around 7,100 new jobs during this period.
 But curriculum directors with the necessary experience and a solid master’s degree will be sure to stand out during the job search.

 Where Does a Curriculum Director Work?